x-tabdeveloping/turftopic/docs/KeyNMF.md

 Only the top K words with positive cosine similarity to the document are kept.

 These keywords are then arranged into a document-term importance matrix where each column represents a keyword that was encountered in at least one document, and each row is a document.
 The entries in the matrix are the cosine similarities of the given keyword to the document in semantic space.

+Keyword extraction can be performed by computing cosine similarities between document embeddings and embeddings of the entire vocabulary, or between document embeddings and words that occur within each document.
+The former scenario allows for multilingual topics.

 ### 2. Topic Discovery